19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 4. Fountainhead Antique Auto Museum

-If you are into collections of motors and automobiles, you will be deeply satisfied at Fountainhead Antique Auto Museum that boasts a large collection of vintage vehicles dating back to the 19th century.
+If you collect motors and automobiles, you will be deeply satisfied at Fountainhead Antique Auto Museum, which boasts a large collection of vintage vehicles dating back to the 19th century.

 Fountainhead Antique Auto Museum.
 A round up of the best free and fun things to do in Fairbanks, Alaska on a budget that many people often overlook.